atomicadi/Energy-value-distribution/README.md

-# Mathematical formulation of microcanonical normal mode sampling:
+# Microcanonical normal mode sampling in Fortran:
 For a system with n normal modes, the Hamiltonian is simply the sum of the energies of independent harmonic oscillators:
 <p align="center">